-- 2. The ATS constantly monitors the quality and amount of power coming from sources A and B. If one source begins to supply power that does not meet your settings, the ATS will disqualify that source. - a.
-If the disqualified source is not in use, the ATS will generate an alarm to indicate that redundancy has been lost. - b.
-If the disqualified source is in use, the ATS will switch to draw power from the other available source.
+The ATS constantly monitors the quality and amount of power coming from sources A and B. If one source begins to supply power that does not meet your settings, the ATS will disqualify that source.

-If a preferred source is set, the ATS will wait 30 seconds to monitor that source.
+- If the disqualified source is not in use, the ATS will generate an alarm to indicate that redundancy has been lost. - If the disqualified source is in use, the ATS will switch to draw power from the other available source. - You can also set preferred power sources.
+If a preferred source is disqualified, the ATS will wait 30 seconds to monitor that source.
 After 30 seconds, if the preferred source becomes usable again, the ATS will switch back to the preferred source.
-See how the switch happens in the illustration below.